March 27, 2026

 How to professionally end a bad client relationship at an AI agency

 Every agency owner has a client who drains 40% of their energy for 10% of their revenue.
 You know exactly who I'm talking about.
 They message after midnight.
 They dispute scope constantly.
 They make your team dread Monday mornings.
+You open their Slack channel with a knot in your stomach, and you close it 45 minutes later having accomplished nothing except emotional damage control.

 The instinct is to keep them because revenue is revenue.
 But the math doesn't work.
 A difficult client who pays $1,500/month but consumes 25 hours of your time is costing you the opportunity to land two new clients who pay the same and take 4 hours each.
+That is not a hypothetical — run the numbers on your own roster right now.
+Take your worst client's monthly payment and divide it by the total hours you and your team spend on their account, including Slack messages, calls, rework, scope discussions, and the 20 minutes you spend venting about them after every interaction.
+The effective hourly rate is almost always below minimum wage.

 Step 1: Confirm It's a Fire, Not a Fix

 Before you fire anyone, make sure you've genuinely tried to fix the relationship.
 A difficult client who can be reset with clear boundaries isn't a client you should fire — they're a client you should manage differently.
+The distinction matters because some clients are difficult only because expectations were never clearly set.
+That is a process failure on your end, not a character flaw on theirs.

 • Have I clearly communicated the communication protocol in writing?